-Led by the Beltran Leyva brothers, this Mexican drug trafficking organization worked with the Sinaloa Cartel before the two split and began a bloody war in 2008.
-Once one of Mexico's most powerful groups, the BLO has been weakened by numerous arrests and murders, although it has managed to retain a presence in some areas thanks to alliances with local gangs and larger organizations like the Zetas.
+Led by the Beltrán Leyva brothers, this Mexican drug trafficking organization worked with the Sinaloa Cartel before the two split and began a bloody war in 2008.
+Once one of Mexico's most powerful groups, the BLO is now defunct after numerous arrests and murders.

-The Beltran Leyva Organization (BLO) is currently experiencing a void in leadership, due to the 2014 arrest of Hector Beltran Leyva, alias "El H." During his time as leader, El H strengthened an alliance with the Zetas in an effort to stave off elimination following a bloody battle with the Sinaloa Cartel.
-In-fighting and arrests of its top leadership have left the BLO reeling, but it has nevertheless continued to engage with its Sinaloa rivals.
+The Beltrán Leyva Organization (BLO) experienced a void in leadership, due to the death of Juan Francisco Patrón Sánchez, alias "H2," in 2017 during a shootout with Marines, and the 2014 arrest of Hector Beltrán Leyva, alias "El H." During his time as leader, El H strengthened an alliance with the Zetas in an effort to stave off elimination following a bloody battle with the Sinaloa Cartel.
+But by 2021, it is no longer a relevant player, although some splinter groups still lay claim to the name.

-The BLO is led by the Beltran Leyva brothers, all of whom have been captured or killed.
+The BLO was led by the Beltrán Leyva brothers, all of whom have been captured or killed.

-The BLO formed in Mexico's Sinaloa state and operated in 10 different states, plus Mexico City, at the height of its power.
-These states were Guerrero, Morelos, Chiapas, Queretaro, Sinaloa, Jalisco, Quintana Roo, Tamaulipas, Nuevo Leon, and Mexico State.
+The BLO formed in Mexico's Sinaloa state and operated in a number of different states, plus Mexico City, at the height of its power, including Guerrero, Morelos, Chiapas, Queretaro, Sinaloa, Jalisco, Quintana Roo, Tamaulipas, Nuevo León and the State of Mexico.

 Allies and Enemies

-The BLO's alliance with the Zetas has been particularly fruitful: together, they were able to deal significant blows to the Sinaloa Cartel in Mexico's Sierra Madre region.
-The group has additionally benefitted from the assistance of long-time ally Fausto Isidro Meza Flores, alias "Chapito Isidro," considered an important drug trafficker by the United States.
+The BLO's alliance with the Zetas was particularly fruitful: together, they were able to deal significant blows to the Sinaloa Cartel in Mexico's Sierra Madre region.
+The group has additionally benefited from the assistance of long-time ally Fausto Isidro Meza Flores, alias "Chapito Isidro," considered an important drug trafficker by the United States.